Number Theory and Cryptography

 Overview

-- Credit value: 30 credits at Level 5
+• Credit value: 30 credits at Level 5

-- Convenor and tutor: Maura Paterson
+• Convenor and tutor: Professor Maura Paterson

 Module description

-In the first half of this module we will study number theory, with particular emphasis on prime number and their properties.
+In the first half of this module we study number theory, with particular emphasis on prime numbers and their properties.
 Then, in the second half we explore various cryptographic techniques that have been used from antiquity to the present day, making use of parts of the number theory studied in the first term.

-Indicative module syllabus
+Indicative syllabus

 Number Theory

-- Modular arithmetic: linear congruences, the Euclidean algorithm, Fermat's little theorem, Euler's theorem, the Chinese Remainder theorem, the square-and-multiply algorithm, primitive elements, Fermat primes, Mersenne primes, perfect numbers
+• Modular arithmetic: linear congruences, the Euclidean algorithm, Fermat's little theorem, Euler's theorem, the Chinese Remainder theorem, the square-and-multiply algorithm, primitive elements, Fermat primes, Mersenne primes, perfect numbers

-- Number-theoretic functions, including Euler's totient function
+• Number-theoretic functions, including Euler's totient function

-- Quadratic congruences, quadratic residues, the Legendre symbol, quadratic reciprocity, the Jacobi symbol, primality testing
+• Quadratic congruences, quadratic residues, the Legendre symbol, quadratic reciprocity, the Jacobi symbol, primality testing

 Cryptography

-- Symmetric cryptosystems: historical ciphers, the Vernam cipher, block ciphers
+• Symmetric cryptosystems: historical ciphers, the Vernam cipher, block ciphers

-- Public key encryption: RSA encryption, security of public key encryption schemes, the Rabin cryptosystem
+• Public key encryption: RSA encryption, security of public key encryption schemes, the Rabin cryptosystem

-- Signature schemes: definition of a digital signature, RSA signatures, security of signature schemes, hash functions and signatures
+• Signature schemes: definition of a digital signature, RSA signatures, security of signature schemes, hash functions and signatures

 Learning objectives

-By the end of this module, you will have:
+By the end of this module, you will be able to:

-- knowledge and understanding of a range of results in mathematics
+• understand a range of results in mathematics

-- an appreciation of the need for proof in mathematics, and the ability to follow and construct mathematical arguments
+• appreciate the need for proof in mathematics, and follow and construct mathematical arguments

-- an appreciation of the power of generalisation and abstraction in the development of mathematical theories
+• appreciate the power of generalisation and abstraction in the development of mathematical theories